-The Land in which the Medical Office Building will be located is subject to a letter of intent to lease a yet to be constructed building.
-The proposed lease is between Harlem and North Development, LLC and Rush University Medical Center.
-Upon executing the lease, the current landlord, Harlem and North Development will be changed to Novak Wabansia, LLC.
-Attached as evidence of control is a copy of a Letter of Intent between the parties.
+The existing building where the RUSH Lakeview Medical Office Building will be located is subject to a letter of intent to lease between RUSH and OLP Chicago, LLC the building owner.
+Attached as evidence of control is a copy of a letter of intent between the parties.